wakeUPdxxn/proxyBot/README.md

 # proxyBot
-Bot for receiving data from a third-party process and forwarding it to a specific user If comeone interested in...To build:
+Bot for receiving data from a third-party process and forwarding it to a specific user If comeone interested in...
+To build:
-- 1)Obtain your bot token and at it to env named as proxyBotToken
+- 1)Obtain your bot token and add it to env named as proxyBotToken
 - 2)Edit your local path to tgBot.lib at CMakeLists.txt
 - 3)mkdir build && cd build
 - 4)cmake ..